c-protocol/crayon-core/docs/index.rst

 Main advantages to asset financing
 ==================================

-Unlike leveraged trading, asset financing assumes the assets are already held by the borrower who wishes to obtain a loan.
+Unlike trade leveraging, asset financing assumes the assets are already held by the borrower who wishes to obtain a loan.
 Crayon Protocol allows a more "repo-style" asset financing than traditional DeFi.
 Existing assets can be posted as collateral for a loan in some base token but, unlike traditional DeFi protocols, Crayon Protocol fixes the fee and the expiration date of the loan.
 This, again, allows for better cost predictions or PnL projections, depending on how the loan is used.

 Interaction with the protocol
 =============================